ga-wdi-curriculum/js-scope/context.md

 ## Peek Ahead: OOP Javascript

-Often we have multiple pieces of data in our program that share the same structure... think flash cards, trivia cards, bank accounts, etc.
+Often we have multiple pieces of data in our program that share the same structure.
+Think flash cards, trivia cards, bank accounts, etc.

-In the future, we'll make these objects using `constructors` (think templates for each type), but then we need a way to talk about the structure in general.
+In the future, we'll make these objects using "constructors" (think templates for each type), but then we need a way to talk about the structure in general.
 Context is a very necessary tool to accomplish this.

 An example of what this might look like: